strayMat/causal-ml-course/slides/event_studies.typ

   #pause

-  == Can we do better: i.e. robust to the parallel trend assumption?
+  == Can we force robust to the parallel trend assumption?
 ]

 = Synthetic controls